 Implementation: Therapy services that are covered by VT Medicaid are implemented by therapists who are licensed by the State of Vermont after referral by a physician, physician assistant, or nurse practitioner.
-The plan of care is created by the evaluating therapist and endorsed by the referring provider.
+The plan of care is created by the evaluating therapist.